notofonts/noto-docs/src/descriptions/NotoSansTagbanwa.md

-Noto Sans Tagbanwa is a sans serif design for texts in the Tagbanwa script.
+Noto Sans Tagbanwa is a unmodulated (“sans serif”) design for texts in the Tagbanwa script.
 It has multiple weights, contains 29 glyphs, and supports 28 characters.